Lina Stergiou: Career and research

-Stergiou developed her research AAO into the social ecology activist series of projects AAO: Ethics/Aesthetics.
-Two-year long inter-national activities included conferences, academic workshops, exhibitions, collective experiments and public actions that took place in Athens in 2011 and 2012.
-In collaboration with Benaki Museum, Hellenic Cosmos, Paris 8 University, Athens School of Fine Arts, National Technical University of Athens, Parsons School of Design, it mobilized 45 international artists, designers, architects, intellectuals, scholars, academics and activists (such as Rebar art and design studio, Futurefarmers, Public Architecture, Worldbike/Xtracycle, Cameron Sinclair, Laurie Lazer & Darryl Smith, Recetas Urbanas, Sarah Wigglesworth, Ole Bouman, Teddy Cruz among others) to address the state of crisis in Greece, social, affecting weak, unrepresented and unprivileged population groups, environmental, but also the value system, and exploring the potentialities that spatial design opens for the cityscape, the social fabric and the environment.
-With its call for "Architecture, Design & Art Act Now!," AAO: Ethics/Aesthetics had a profound impact on architects, youth and citizens, enhancing collective awareness through design, described by Haido Skandila of Sunday Agelioforos as "avant-garde meeting humanity and requesting social change", or by Marios Kehagias of Athens Voice as "social architecture arriving in Athens", or by writer and literary critic Ilias Maglinis in Kathimerini as “let's leave theory behind and let's start acting,” reinforcing its call for interdisciplinary collective actions.
+Stergiou developed her research into the activist project of social ecology AAO: Ethics/Aesthetics, a two-year series of activities that included conferences, academic workshops, exhibitions, collective experiments and public actions that took place in Athens in 2011 and 2012.
+In collaboration with Benaki Museum, Hellenic Cosmos, Paris 8 University, Athens School of Fine Arts, National Technical University of Athens, Parsons School of Design and 45 participants - international artists, designers, architects, scholars, academics and activists (such as Rebar art and design studio, Futurefarmers, Public Architecture, Worldbike/Xtracycle, Cameron Sinclair, Laurie Lazer & Darryl Smith, Recetas Urbanas, Sarah Wigglesworth, Ole Bouman, Teddy Cruz among others) - it addressed the state of crisis in Greece, a social one affecting underrepresented and unprivileged population groups, an environmental one, but also the value system, and explored the potentialities that spatial design opens for the cityscape, the social fabric and the environment.
+For Lena Hourmouzi, the four sections of the large central exhibition Ethics/Aesthetics more or less summarized the entire activity of the project: Society and Aesthetics, Ethics of the Profession, Activism, and Action and Reaction.
+These were also the themes of the contemporary social problems that the project investigated through the prism of Architecture, as a broader spatial practice, of Art and Design.
+For Haido Skandila, it was requesting social change through Architecture, Art and Design, for Marios Kehagias it was "social architecture arriving in Athens", and for writer and literary critic Ilias Maglinis it meant “let's leave theory behind and let's start acting,” a call for interdisciplinary collective actions.